 When shopping for small business VoIP systems, one thing you’ll want to look for is integration with other systems your company uses.
 One of the unique advantages of VoIP service is that it can connect with systems like CRM (customer relationship manager) software, allowing automatic logging of interactions and other perks.
 A potential downside to this type of setup is its reliability—you’ll need to ensure you have high-speed internet access for this type of system to function properly.

-Our guide to VoIP phone systems will cover what features are available, the advantages and disadvantages of the platform, and what types of businesses can benefit from these setups.
+Our guide to VoIP phone systems will cover what features are available, the advantages and disadvantages of the platform, and what types of businesses or offices can benefit from these setups.

 A PBX phone system is different from a standard multi-line phone system in that the call switching and routing does not occur directly through the phone unit, but rather is centralized.
 This makes a PBX more easily scalable and often more cost-effective than a key system.
 A PBX system can also be hosted in the Cloud (called a host PBX or virtual PBX) and handle VoIP calls (called IP-PBX).
 These systems are very flexible.

 Our guide will cover the basics of PBX phone systems and the advantages of traditional PBX compared to hosted PBX and IP-PBX.